Frequently Asked Questions

 *Note that currently deck 12 is missing due to a fold-drive miscalculation - we hope to locate it shortly.

-You can see more information about our mission here.
+Read more information about our mission.

 Who is VERA?

 The Main Orbital AI System is known as VERA (Voice-Enabled Response Administrator).
 VERA is responsible for the hundreds of various systems that keep the station running smoothly.
-Read her welcome message here.

 Where is The Deep Oblivion Right Now?